Princess Elisabeth Antarctica

 Princess Elisabeth Antarctica is solidly anchored upon the granite ridge of Utsteinen Nunatak, at an altitude is of 1382 metres, in the Dronning Maud Land region of East-Antarctica.
 The zero emission polar research station, which is approximately 220 Km from the Antarctic coast, is an ideal logistics hub for field exploration in the 20°- 30° E sector of Antarctica.

 Integrating Existing Technologies

 As well as being powered by renewable energy, Princess Elisabeth Antarctica is also designed to minimize energy demand.
 For example, the station's shell has a layered design, allowing perfect integration of the living quarters, which maximises both heat distribution and energy use.

-By turning apparent constraints into innovative opportunities, the International Polar Foundation team took advantage of the 24-hour sunshine of the Antarctic summer months and wind gusting from the plateau to provide the station's sole source of power: renewable energy.
+By turning apparent constraints into innovative opportunities, the International Polar Foundation team took advantage of the 24-hour sunshine of the Antarctic summer months and wind gusting from the plateau to provide the station's primary source of power: renewable energy.

-Ideally located for obtaining a fresh water supply, Princess Elisabeth Antarctica was designed as little as possible of this precious resource.
+Ideally located for obtaining a fresh water supply, Princess Elisabeth Antarctica was designed to use as little as possible of this precious resource.
 Thanks to a space station-inspired water treatment system, water is purified and re-used for the showers, the toilets, and washing machine.
 Excess water is thoroughly purified before final disposal in a safe location nearby.

 Facts and Figures